• Skip to main content

 If you take medication to help control your blood pressure, then, by all means, continue following your doctor’s orders, but perhaps – just perhaps – the best medicine is a new, healthy lifestyle.

-The following suggestions can not only lower your blood pressure but reduce your need for medication.
-Keep reading to find out what they are.
+The following suggestions can lower your blood pressure and reduce your need for medication.
+Keep reading to learn more.

 1. Lose weight.